Sicily

 volcano and its incandescent magma.

-culture, art and gastronomy and cultural traditions as well as the “Opera
+culture, art, gastronomy and cultural traditions including the

-dei Pupi” is.
-It is a puppet theatre in which the characters recreate
+dei Pupi”.
+This is a puppet theatre in which the characters are

-the knights of the Charlemagne’s army and is one of the most important
+the knights of Charlemagne’s army and is one of the most important

 popular traditions in Sicily.

-exquisite sweets are also a benchmark throughout Italy and there are
+exquisite sweets are a benchmark throughout Italy and there are